jadecubes/Grokking-the-Principles-and-Practices-of-Advanced-System-Design/Concurrency Management/Zookeeper/Evaluation of ZooKeeper/README.md

 776 requests per second, so 1/776=0.0012 s =0.0012×1000 ms = 1.2ms.
 Similarly, for 9 servers with a single worker, we have 711 requests per second, so 1/711=0.0014 s =0.0014×1000 ms=1.4 ms=1.4 ms.

 ## Performance of barriers
+To check the performance of primitives we discussed in the [previous lesson](../Primitives of Zookeepers), we conducted an experiment by executing n number of barriers sequentially.
+As we have discussed earlier, the double-barrier is where clients have to wait for
+�
+b
+ (barrier threshold) number of clients to enter the barrier before the execution starts in enter() and the same for leave().

+The results of this experiment are given in the table below.
+We have successfully entered multiple clients such as 50
+50
+,
+100
+100
+, and
+200
+200
+ in
+�
+n
+ number of barriers such that
+�
+∈
+n∈
+ {
+200
+,
+400
+,
+800
+,
+1600
+200,400,800,1600
+}.
+ZooKeeper clients can be in thousands, but since they are frequently classified according to the characteristics of the application, only a considerably smaller fraction of clients actually participates in each coordinating activity.

 ## Conclusion
 ### System design wisdom in ZooKeeper